microsoft/project-rome/Android/reference documentation/AppServiceClientConnection.md

 ### AppServiceClientConnection
 Initializes an instance of the AppServiceClientConnection class with a name and Id of the app service, a generic remote connection request, and a listeners for related connection events.

 `public AppServiceClientConnection(String appServiceName, String appIdentifier, RemoteSystemConnectionRequest request, IAppServiceClientConnectionListener appServiceClientConnectionListener, IAppServiceResponseListener responseListener) throws InvalidParameterException`

 **Parameters**
 *appServiceName* - the name of the remote app service.
 [See Create and consume an app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.
 *appIdentifier* - the package family name of the remote app service.
 See [See Create and consume an app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.
 *request* - a [**RemoteSystemConnectionRequest**](RemoteSystemConnectionRequest.md) object representing the intent to connect to a specific remote system
-*appServiceClientConnectionListener* - an [**IAppServiceClientConnectionListener**](IAppServiceClientConnectionListener.md) that handles events related to the connection itself
+*appServiceClientConnectionListener* - an [**IAppServiceClientConnectionListener**](IAppServiceClientConnectionListener.md) that handles events related to the connection itself.
 *responseListener* - an [**IAppServiceResponseListener**](IAppServiceResponseListener.md) that handles messaging events with the remote app service

 ## Public methods